-In MySQL multi-source replication, a slave opens multiple replication channels, one for each master.
-The replication channels represent the path of transactions flowing from a master to the slave.
+In MySQL multi-source replication, a replica opens multiple replication channels, one for each replication source server.
+The replication channels represent the path of transactions flowing from a source to the replica.
 Each replication channel has its own receiver (I/O) thread, one or more applier (SQL) threads, and relay log.
-When transactions from a master are received by a channel's receiver thread, they are added to the channel's relay log file and passed through to the channel's applier threads.
+When transactions from a source are received by a channel's receiver thread, they are added to the channel's relay log file and passed through to the channel's applier threads.
 This enables each channel to function independently.

 This section describes how channels can be used in a replication topology, and the impact they have on single-source replication.
-For instructions to configure masters and slaves for multi-source replication, to start, stop and reset multi-source slaves, and to monitor multi-source replication, see Section 2.4, “MySQL Multi-Source Replication”.
+For instructions to configure sources and replicas for multi-source replication, to start, stop and reset multi-source replicas, and to monitor multi-source replication, see Section 2.5, “MySQL Multi-Source Replication”.

-The maximum number of channels that can be created on one slave in a multi-source replication topology is 256.
-Each replication channel must have a unique (nonempty) name, as explained in Section 5.3.4, “Replication Channel Naming Conventions”.
+The maximum number of channels that can be created on one replica in a multi-source replication topology is 256.
+Each replication channel must have a unique (nonempty) name, as explained in Section 5.2.4, “Replication Channel Naming Conventions”.
 The error codes and messages that are issued when multi-source replication is enabled specify the channel that generated the error.

 variable to a value greater than 0.
 When you do this on a

 multi-source replica, each channel on the replica has the specified

 number of applier threads, plus a coordinator thread to manage them.

 You cannot configure the number of applier threads for individual

 To provide compatibility with previous versions, the MySQL server

 automatically creates on startup a default channel whose name is the